 Read about genuine partnership working between employers and trade unions at the Health and Social Care Information Centre (HSCIC).
 When all NHS IT and information systems delivery functions were brought together into the new HSCIC in 2013, over 2,000 staff from 13 different organisations transferred in.

 Rachael Allsop, HSCIC Director of HR, who oversaw this transformation, said: "Regular, open and transparent discussions greatly helped with this process as did clarity on the agenda and processes that were being pursued.
 The involvement of national officers at a local level was particularly beneficial in terms of the development of constructive working relationships."

 She added: "A commitment to partnership working at Board level amongst the HSCIC management team and within the TUs recognised by the HSCIC, enabled by the use of facility time for TU representatives, was also vital to the success of this work."

 Agenda for Change terms and conditions handbook - Section 25: Time off and facilities for trades union representatives plus Annex A1: Principles and best practice of partnership working

 ACAS Code of Practice – Time off for trade union duties and activities

 NatCen Report: The Value of Trade Union Facility Time

-Warwick Business School: ‘A research paper from Warwick Business School, Unite trade union, Royal Holloway, University of London and Cass Business School has shown that having a union representative in the workplace improves job quality for employees by reducing their levels of stress, improving their work-life balance, and improving their well-being.
-Read more about this research in a press release from Warwick Business School, published 13 March 2015.’
+Warwick Business School: ‘A research paper from Warwick Business School, Unite trade union, Royal Holloway, University of London and Cass Business School has shown that having a union representative in the workplace improves job quality for employees by reducing their levels of stress, improving their work-life balance, and improving their wellbeing.
+Read more about the research in a press release from Warwick Business School, published 13 March 2015.’